 “Dragon Kung Fu” is a modern Kung Fu fighting style emphasising the elements of the Dragon through its fluidity of motion, adaptability and philosophies.
 The origin of many of its techniques can be traced back to the Shaolin Monastery in China over 1500 years ago.
 It incorporates punching, kicking, sweeping, locks and throws in a continuous motion of defence and attack.
 As a modern kung fu approach it is adaptable to each individual practitioner and is tailored towards today’s modern lifestyle.
 Like the mythical Dragon it is also not limited by rigid movement or form.
 Dragon is a progressive and evolving style and its belief in utilising whatever works has also allowed aspects of many other martial art styles including as Aikido, Judo, Kick Boxing, Kempo and Karate to be integrated into its kung fu.

 Classes every Mon & Wed alongside our Kickboxing classes @ 7pm, however disciplines are divided whilst completing syllabus execution.

-Members only apart from trials (trials cannot spar), please see our price list for membership fees.
+Classes are Members only apart from trials (trials cannot spar), please see our price list for membership fees.

-*Members check out our monthly packages for great savings!
+*Check our monthly packages for great savings!